How many times have you found yourself drowned in a pool of queries?

 6. Must-have Features For Your App Like Quora

 Like for any other app, here too you will have to include two panels while making the app.
 One will be the user panel, and the other will be the admin panel.
-Have a look at the table below for the essential features to be included in both the panels.
+Have a look at the table below for the essential features to be included in both the groups.

 |Admin Panel||User Panel|